stb-tester/stb-tester/README.rst

       This method is more accurate than ``absdiff`` at reporting true and false matches when there is noise involved, particularly aliased text.
 However it will, in general, require a greater confirm_threshold than the equivalent match with absdiff.
-The important thing to remember is that an increase of, say, 0.1 to the `confirm_threshold` when using ``absdiff`` is (very roughly) the equivalent of an increase of 0.05 when using ``normed-absdiff``.
-In other words, the `confirm_threshold` is more sensitive and fine-tunable when using ``normed-absdiff``.

-`erode_passes` (int) default: 1
-  The number of erode steps.
-Increasing the number of erode steps makes your test less sensitive to noise and small variances, at the cost of of being more likely to report a false positive.
+      When matching solid regions of colour, particularly where there are regions of either black or white, ``absdiff`` is better than ``normed-absdiff`` because it does not alter the luminance range, which can lead to false matches.
+For example, an image which is half white and half grey, once normalised, will match a similar image which is half white and half black because the grey becomes normalised to black so that the maximum luminance range of [0..255] is occupied.
+However, if the images are dissimilar enough in luminance, they will have failed to match the `cvMatchTemplate` algorithm and won't have reached the "confirm" stage.

 `confirm_threshold` (float) default: 0.16
   Increase this value to avoid false negatives, at the risk of increasing false positives (a value of 1.0 will report a match every time).

+`erode_passes` (int) default: 1
+  The number of erode steps in the `absdiff` and `normed-absdiff` confirm algorithms.
+Increasing the number of erode steps makes your test less sensitive to noise and small variances, at the cost of being more likely to report a false positive.

 Please let us know if you are having trouble with image matches so that we can further improve the matching algorithm.